Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 5. Resignation Letter After a Remote Position

-6. Friendly Resignation Letter Format
+6. Simple Resignation Letter Format with 30 days notice

 7. Resignation Letter Format due to maternity break